tf-encrypted/moose/README.md

 If needed then tags on GitHub can be deleted using `git push --delete origin {tag-name}`

 ### Rust Development

 You will need a working [installation of Rust](https://www.rust-lang.org/learn/get-started) to compile and test this project.

 We compile and test against the stable toolchain so make sure to either set the stable toolchain as the default using `rustup default stable`.

 We require code to be formatted according to `cargo fmt` so make sure to run this command before submitted your work.
 You should also run `cargo clippy` to lint your code.

-To ease your development we encourage you to install the following extra cargo commands:
+To ease your development we encourage you to install the following cargo subcommands:

+- [`install-update`](https://crates.io/crates/cargo-update) to keep cargo subcommands up-to-date.

-- [`cargo watch`](https://crates.io/crates/cargo-watchcargo-watch) will type check your code on every save;  `cargo watch --exec test` will run all tests on every save.
+- [`watch`](https://crates.io/crates/cargo-watchcargo-watch) to type check your code on every save;  `cargo watch --exec test` will run all tests on every save.

-- [`cargo outdated`](https://crates.io/crates/cargo-outdated) checks if your dependencies are up to date.
+- [`outdated`](https://crates.io/crates/cargo-outdated) to check if your dependencies are up to date.

-- [`cargo audit`](https://crates.io/crates/cargo-audit) checks if any vulnerabilities have been detected for your current dependencies.
+- [`audit`](https://crates.io/crates/cargo-audit) to check if any vulnerabilities have been detected for your current dependencies.

-- [`cargo deny`](https://github.com/EmbarkStudios/cargo-deny) checks security advisories and licence conflicts.
+- [`deny`](https://github.com/EmbarkStudios/cargo-deny) to check for security advisories and license conflicts.

-- [`cargo release`](https://crates.io/crates/cargo-release) automates the release cycle, including bumping versions.
+- [`release`](https://crates.io/crates/cargo-release) to automate the release cycle, including bumping versions.

-- [`cargo udeps`](https://crates.io/crates/cargo-udeps) to list unused dependencies.
+- [`udeps`](https://crates.io/crates/cargo-udeps) to list unused dependencies.

-- [`cargo expand`](https://github.com/dtolnay/cargo-expand) to dump what macros expand into.
+- [`expand`](https://github.com/dtolnay/cargo-expand) to dump what macros expand into.

-- [`cargo llvm-lines`](cargo install cargo-llvm-lines) to inspect code bloat.
+- [`llvm-lines`](https://github.com/dtolnay/cargo-llvm-lines) to inspect code bloat.

 [Tokio Console](https://tokio.rs/blog/2021-12-announcing-tokio-console) is also interesting.

-To keep all of these up-to-date once installed, we recommend using [`cargo-update`](https://crates.io/crates/cargo-update).